kstarostin/campfire-store-api/Readme.md

 ## API features

 1. API documentation is powered by [Swagger UI](https://swagger.io/tools/swagger-ui/) and available on `/` or `/api/v1/api-docs/`.
+2. Protected routes require authorization with JWT.
+Some routes are additionally restricted by roles.
-2. Supports internationalisation with multiple currencies and text localisation.
+3. Supports internationalization with multiple currencies and text localization.
 Use query parameters `language` and `currency` to tweak the responses.
-3. API requests are limited per IP by `express-rate-limit`.
+4. API requests are limited per IP.
-4. Protected against parameter pollution by `hpp`.
-5. Protected against NoSQL query injection by `express-mongo-sanitize`.
+5. Protected against parameter pollution and NoSQL query injection.
-6. Supports CORS with `cors` and secure HTTP headers with `helmet`.
+6. Supports CORS and secure HTTP headers.

 ## Project structure